-The Office of Human Resources at Azusa Pacific University, in compliance with AB 1825 (sexual harassment training law codified at Cal.
-Lab.
-Code § 12950.1), and in order to provide a God-honoring working environment that encourages respect and esteem for each member of the community, requires Respect and Esteem training at least every two years (within 30 days of hire and during each official training year–2014, 2016, 2018 etc.) for ALL faculty and staff employees, including full-time, part-time, and temporary employees at all APU locations.
-This policy is consistent with valuing the safety and comfort of each employee and striving to create respectful, productive workplace dynamics for all offices and departments.
+The Office of Human Resources at Azusa Pacific University, in order to provide a God-honoring working environment that encourages respect and esteem for each member of the community and appropriate care of student information, requires FERPA training and Respect and Esteem training at least every two years (within 30 days of hire and during each official training year–2016, 2018, 2020, etc.) for ALL faculty and staff employees, including full-time, part-time, and temporary employees at all APU locations.

-Please help us maintain compliance with the law and protect one another by cooperating in a timely manner with these training mandates.
+Please help us maintain compliance with the law and protect each member of our APU community by cooperating in a timely manner with these training mandates.

-How to Register for Respect and Esteem Training
+How to Register for FERPA and Respect and Esteem Training

-To begin the online training program, register through the general access link provided by Workplace Answers.
-After signing in, you will be taken directly to the Respect and Esteem training.
-You may start and stop training as needed.
+To begin the online training programs, register through the general access link provided by Workplace Answers.
+After signing in, you will be taken directly to a page with your name on it that will contain links to both trainings.
+You may start and stop trainings as needed.

-You will later receive an email from Workplace Answers with your personalized, non-transferable link.
-You may use the personal link or the general access link to resume the training.
-Human Resources will receive an automatic notification once you successfully complete the training course.
+After registering, you will also receive an email from Workplace Answers with your personalized, non-transferable links to each training.
+You may use these personal links or the general access link to resume the trainings.
+Human Resources will receive an automatic notification once you successfully complete each training course.